Webinars

 Preparing for the MRCS Part B: Clinical Skills and Anatomy - Tuesday 29 April, from 6pm

 Join us for this informative session designed to enhance your exam preparation.
-Led by the Chair of the Court of Examiners, Yasser Mohsen, hear from a successful candidate and MRCS Examiner Richard Tunstall, offering practical guidance and strategies for success in the clinical skills and anatomy stations of the MRCS Part B. A further session on communication and applied sciences will follow in June.
-Register here
+Led by the Chair of the Court of Examiners, Yasser Mohsen, hear from successful candidate Aqua Asif and MRCS Examiner Richard Tunstall, offering practical guidance and strategies for success in the clinical skills and anatomy stations of the MRCS Part B. Register here.

 Preparing for the MRCS Part B: Communication and Applied Sciences - Thursday 5 June from 6pm